lucaKnobloch/FakeNewsOfTheDay/docs/Front-end-user-guide.md

 # User Guide for the Website

 The successful finished [Pipeline](./PipeLine.md) results in the permanently visible visualization part.
-Which differs from the rest of the pipeline since it is running hourly or daily.
-The visualization is always visible and reachable but why is it within the pipeline?
+Which differs from the rest of the pipeline since the pipeline is running hourly or daily.
+The visualization is always visible and reachable.
+But why is it represented within the pipeline?
 Since the data is pushed into elastic search daily it also can only be retrieved once a day by the frontend.

 The basis of this front-end is adapted by a project of Emilio Rizzo and his project vue-d3-network.
-The core of force-directed graphs is used by his project and is customized for the purposes of this project.
+The core of force-directed graphs is used by his project and is customized to this project.
 The code basis is available on GitHub: <https://github.com/emiliorizzo/vue-d3-network>

 ![frontend](./pictures/Overview.png)

 ## DatePicker

 The Visualization represents all the entities which are crawled daily.
 In the middle of the page is shown which date is selected to represent graphs.
 This date is customizable and can be edit.
-Therefor a Datepicker is chosen which can be enabled by clicking on the input field of the date.
+Therefor a date picker is chosen which can be expanded by clicking on the input field of the date.
 After choosing a different date, different entities will be loaded.
 Warning: so far every date is possible to select but not every date has data.
 So if a selected date doesn't represent entities the data is most probably missing.

 ![DatePicker](./pictures/DatePicker.png)

 ## Disable Graphs

 The default settings are that the graph for fake and real news are visible at the same time.
 In that way, a comparison might be possible between both graphs.
-Additional offers this tool to select one graph to focus on it.
+Additional this tool offers to select one graph to focus on it.
 The tool gives three options *Real*, *Combined* and *Fake*.
-If the user wants only to see the graph with the real classified entities, the Real button needs to be clicked.
+If the user wants to see only the graph with the real classified entities, the Real button needs to be clicked.
 To focus on the fake graph the Fake button needs to be selected.
-It automatically disables the other option.
+It automatically disables the other graph.

 ![Disable Graphs](./pictures/DisableGraphs.png)